Networks of Causal Abstractions: A Sheaf-theoretic Framework: Empirical assessment

-All methods consistently yield constructive CAs for all $s \in [S]$ and achieve good alignment.
-The Frobenius distance shows that, under high coarse-graining, identifying $\V^\star$--up to sign--is more challenging, as the set of $\V$ satisfying \Cref{eq:learning_problem} enlarges.
-Finally, the F1 score confirms that all methods recover the ground-truth structure encoded in $\B$.
+\Cref{fig:mvG_synth_data} shows the performance of the tested methods.
+The vertical bars indicate the interquartile ranges across the $S$ simulations.
+All methods achieve good alignment for all $s \in [S]$, with KL (center) and \Wtwo (right) showing low values and similar behaviors across methods and settings.
+However, the Frobenius absolute distance (left) shows that, under high coarse-graining, identifying \V--up to sign--is more challenging for all methods, as the set of matrices that zero the objectives enlarges.
+For medium-high and medium coarse-graining instead, the estimates get closer to the ground-truth with a similar level of alignment.

-To sum up, these results show that \spectral achieves comparable performance to the methods in \cite{d2025causal} in learning CLCAs with positive definite covariances as inputs, while avoiding nonconvex, costly objectives and providing updates in closed form.
+In summary, these results show that \spectral and \mcalsep achieve comparable performance to the methods in \cite{d2025causal} in learning CLCAs with positive definite covariances as input, while being more widely applicable.
+Since \spectral avoids nonconvex, costly objectives and further reduces the computational cost by providing updates in closed form, we recommend the latter method in the multivariate Gaussian setting.

+\spara{Gaussian mixture case.} We then turn to CLCA learning in the case where the input distributions \measurelow and \measurehigh are Gaussian mixtures in \GMM{3}{\ell} and \GMM{3}{h}, respectively.
+Since here we also have to learn the coupling between components, for the performance evaluation, in addition to the normalized absolute Frobenius distance between the estimate \Vhat and the ground-truth \V, we monitor the normalized Frobenius distance between the estimate $\widehat{\bm\Omega}$ and the ground-truth $\bm\Omega$.
+Instead, to quantify the alignment, we look at $\MPW\left(\measurelow, \measurehigh\right)$ in \Cref{eq:mpw}, since the only suitable method for this setting is \mcalsep.
+Finally, we also ensured that the learned causal abstractions are constructive and adhere to \B.

+We consider the same settings $(\ell, h)$ as in the multivariate Gaussian case.
+For each configuration, we generate $S=30$ ground-truth \V and random couplings $\bm\Omega$ for both cases of Gaussian mixtures whose components have \emph{(i)} positive semidefinite (psd) and \emph{(ii)} positive definite (pd) covariances.
+Furthermore, to better assess the performance of the method, we test \mcalsep both when $\bm\Omega$ is specified as prior and when it must be learned.
+Thus, for each configuration, we have four cases $(\textsf{ {omega prior}}, \textsf{ {psd}}) \in \{\mathrm{False},\mathrm{True}\} \times \{\mathrm{False},\mathrm{True}\}$.
+For each of the four cases, \mcalsep is run $\ntrials=30$ times with different initializations, and the best solution is selected by looking at the lower values of \MPW.